Managing Stress: Recognizing the Signs and Taking Action in the Workplace

 Stress affects everyone differently.
 It occurs when a person feels overwhelmed by emotional or mental pressure, triggering a hormonal response that impacts both the body and mind.

-It’s important to note that not all stress is bad—some individuals thrive in high-pressure environments.
-However, prolonged stress can lead to serious health concerns, affecting both psychological and physical well-being, potentially causing long-term illness, burnout, and reduced productivity.
+It’s important to note that not all stress is bad, as some individuals thrive in high-pressure environments.
+However, over time, long periods of stress can lead to serious health concerns, affecting both psychological and physical well-being.
+Prolonged stress can potentially cause long-term illness, burnout, and reduced productivity.

 Recognizing the Signs of Workplace Stress